Drug Interactions between Health Aid Melatonin and simvastatin

 Interactions between your drugs

-There were no interactions found in our database between Health Aid Melatonin and simvastatin - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Health Aid Melatonin and simvastatin.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 Health Aid Melatonin

-- Simvastatin is a member of the drug class statins.
+- Simvastatin is in the drug class statins.

 - Cardiovascular Risk Reduction

 - High Cholesterol

 - High Cholesterol, Familial Heterozygous